 Every time a new role gets posted on the 80,000 Hours job board it feels like it attracts hundreds of applicants with top, even elite credentials.
 That doesn’t look "neglected" at the job level at all, it looks more like talent is fulfilled where it’s really necessary.
 In practice this is really good because it means competent people are working directly on these issues.

 So, what’s missing here really?
 Is “neglected” mostly referring to funding and institutional capacity at the organizational level, while the actual job openings are few, so everyone is trying to get through the same narrow door?
-Or is it just that lots of people go after the same few EA jobs, so those jobs get really hard to get, even if the cause still needs a lot more people and work overall?
+Or is it just that lots of people go after the same few EA jobs, so those roles become really hard to get, even if the cause still needs a lot more people and work overall?

-If these are really “NEGLECTED AND PRESSING WORLD PROBLEMS” that are vital in the next 5-10 years, why not create more roles when you have the necessary funding if there are so many exceptional candidates willing to work?
+At the same time lots of these non-profits and organizations (*not all of them) also have a lot of money and are not at all underfunded, but not so many jobs are being created so if these are really “NEGLECTED AND PRESSING WORLD PROBLEMS” that are vital in the next 5-10 years, why not create more roles when you have the necessary funding if there are so many exceptional candidates willing to work?
 When there’s money available but staffing doesn’t grow much, it starts to feel less like “we urgently need more competent people” and more like “we already have enough staff”, similar to a normal business that simply doesn’t need more people to run.

 I’ve also been thinking about incentives at the senior end as well, how do these orgs decide to pay a small number of senior staff extremely well, like for example I’ve seen figures that Eliezer Yudkowsky is compensated $600k at MIRI alone (*just used as an example, don’t have anything against him personally), instead of paying a little bit less and hiring a couple of other strong researchers, if the cause area they are advocating for is really “NEGLECTED AND PRESSING" as in we are already seeing the precipice.